rinikerlab/lightweight-registration/docs/source/gettingstarted.rst

 Registering Conformers
 ----------------------
-When the configuration option `registerConformers` is set to True, lwreg expects that the compounds to be registered will have an associated conformer.
+When the configuration option :code:`registerConformers` is set to True, lwreg expects that the compounds to be registered will have an associated conformer.
 The conformers are tracked in a different table than the molecule topologies and expectation is that every molecule registered will have a conformer (it's an error if they don't).
 It is possible to register multiple conformers for a single molecular structure (topology).
-Note that once a database is created in `registerConformers` mode, it probably should always be used in that mode.
+Note that once a database is created in :code:`registerConformers` mode, it probably should always be used in that mode.
-When in `registerConformers` mode, the following behaviour in the API is changed:
+When in :code:`registerConformers` mode, the following behaviour in the API is changed:

-- `register()` and `bulk_register()` require molecules to have associated conformers.
+- :code:`register()` and :code:`bulk_register()` require molecules to have associated conformers.
+Both return :code:`(molregno, conf_id)` tuples instead of just :code:`molregno` s.
+- :code:`query()` can either be called with the :code:`ids` argument, which returns all of the conformers for the supplied molregnos as :code:`(molregno, conf_id)` tuples.
+If called with a molecule, the conformer of the molecule will be hashed and looked up in the conformers table, returning a list of :code:`(molregno,conf_id)` tuples.
+- :code:`retrieve()` called with :code:`(molregno, conf_id)` tuples as keys